Welcome to Colby Hill Inn!

 A Message from Your Innkeepers

-We immediately fell in love with this historic property first built in 1797 with its five acres and barns dating back to the 1840s.
-It’s idyllic and ideal for special events and building the Inn’s image as a country retreat – and, yes, the barn will soon be open for events!
-In brief, we look to creating a strong synergy between Colby Hill’s appeal as a country inn and becoming a popular dining destination.
+In brief, we look to create a strong synergy between Colby Hill’s appeal as a country inn and becoming a popular dining destination.
 Any foodie would agree that good local foods are a draw to any place, and we are fortunate that New Hampshire has an abundance of great foods.
 It’s been truly exciting to start reaching out to local farmers, fishermen and other food producers over the last month.
 Our focus on local foods and beverages is a key pillar in our overall commitment to evolving into an eco-operated inn and restaurant (we like to say a “re-treat”).

 Our restaurant has been renamed The Grazing Room because the finest, freshest local ingredients bring the best tastes to the table; so, we hope you slowly enjoy every bite of our food.
 Since our dining rooms provide an excellent view of our gardens, barns and goats, we are furnishing the dining room with tables crafted locally from a 1740s barn (due by late April) and commissioning original artwork of goats and farm scenes.

-While we are dedicated to maintaining the historic charm of the inn, you will already notice many enhancements to the 14 guest rooms and guest services (like new mattresses and pillows, daily treats, organic local coffee, glass shower cabins) as well as across the inn and its grounds.
+While we are dedicated to maintaining the historic charm of the inn, you will already notice many enhancements to the 14 guest rooms and guest services (like new mattresses and pillows, daily treats, organic local coffee, and remarkable furnishings) as well as across the inn and its grounds.
+Currently, we are working hard to get our vegetable and herb gardens planted and prepare the pool for the upcoming season.
 We also look forward to creating a broad range of itineraries, services, and partnerships to allow guests to fully enjoy the fact that Henniker is perhaps one of the most centrally located towns to the best of New England, all within 90 minutes or less from the Inn.

 Thank you so much for your support!
 While change can be an uncomfortable topic for people who have long loved Colby Hill Inn, we encourage you to embrace the excitement and we promise to give you our very best.